Deshaun Watson

-Derrick Deshaun Watson (born September 14, 1995) is an American football quarterback for the Cleveland Browns of the National Football League (NFL).
-He played college football at Clemson, where he led the team to a national championship in 2016.
-Watson was selected in the first round of the 2017 NFL Draft by the Houston Texans.
+Derrick Deshaun Watson (born September 14, 1995) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Clemson Tigers, leading the team to a national championship in 2016.
+Watson was selected in the first round of the 2017 NFL draft by the Houston Texans.

 After having a productive rookie season cut short by injury, Watson guided the Texans to consecutive division titles in 2018 and 2019 and led the league in passing yards in 2020.
 He also received Pro Bowl honors in each of his three seasons as Houston's primary starter.
-He is fourth in career completion percentage (minimum 1,500 attempts) and is third in all-time career passer rating.
+He is currently 11th in career completion percentage (minimum 1,500 attempts) and is sixth in all-time career passer rating.

 In 2021, Watson was sued by more than two dozen female massage therapists for sexual harassment and sexual assault.
-Watson has denied any wrongdoing despite settling 20 claims of sexual misconduct.
-Disagreements with the Texans' front office and multiple sexual-misconduct lawsuits kept Watson out for the entire 2021 season and eventually led to a trade to the Browns in 2022, where he signed a five-year contract worth $230 million, one of the largest contracts in NFL history.
+Watson has denied any wrongdoing while settling 20 claims of sexual misconduct.
+Disagreements with the Texans' front office, and multiple sexual-misconduct lawsuits, kept Watson out for the entire 2021 season and eventually led to a trade to the Browns in 2022.
+With Cleveland, Watson signed a five-year contract worth $230 million, one of the largest contracts in NFL history.

-Early years
+Early life

-Watson was born in Gainesville, Georgia on September 14, 1995, to Deann Watson and Don Richardson.
+Watson was born in Gainesville, Georgia, on September 14, 1995, to Deann Watson and Don Richardson.
 He attended Gainesville High School from the fall of 2010 and played for the school's Red Elephants football team.
 Gainesville head coach Bruce Miller had planned to start a rising junior at quarterback to execute his spread offense, but Watson won the starting spot, becoming Miller's first-ever freshman starting quarterback.

 During his high-school career, Watson set numerous state records, including those for total yards (17,134), total touchdowns (218), career passing yards (13,077) and career passing touchdowns (155).
 He rushed for 4,057 yards and 63 touchdowns.
 Watson excelled in his junior year, winning a state championship and earning accolades such as Junior All-American, 2014 Player to Watch and 2014 Top 100 Recruit.
 During his sophomore and senior years, Watson led Gainesville to the state semifinals.

 Watson received offers from numerous colleges before verbally committing to Clemson University on February 1, 2012.
 He was ranked as the top quarterback recruit for the 2014 class by ESPN 300.